byroncoote-afk/sonic-game/README.md

-This game was made first made by HollowWolfYT and l remade it
+This game was first made by HollowWolfYT and l remade it